hebench/frontend/docsrc/test_harness_usage_guide.md

 ```
 ## 1. Test Harness Command Line Options

-To display the Test harness help which lists all the available command line options, use the following command:
+To display the Test Harness help which lists all the available command line options, use the following command:

 ```bash
 ./test_harness -h